ak292/discord-management-bot/README.md

 ![Image of a CSV file containing students verification information](images/csvFileImage.png)

-An example of a user successfully verifying themself:
+An example of a user successfully verifying themself by DMing the bot:

 ![Image of successful verification](images/successful.png)